University of Wisconsin–Madison

 Establishing a Research Advisory Committee (RAC)

 The student in the research option is required to establish a committee of at least three faculty: one member will be the research advisor, who is an approved trainer, at least one must be an approved faculty trainer in Microbiology, and the third can be a member approved by the mentor and the student.
-The committee should be selected by the student, in consultation with their research mentor and approved by an M.S. program advisor, within six months of entry into the program.
+The committee should be selected by the student, in consultation with their research mentor and approved by an M.S. program advisor.

 The student will meet with the committee periodically (timing to be determined by student and research advisor) to discuss project objectives and determine progress and satisfaction of deadlines and requirements.